 - Submitting an electronic request via the ERNIE Dean of Students page.

 - Providing supportive documentation.

 Please note that while the Dean of Students Office can help verify the documented circumstances, such verification does not guarantee an excused absence, rescheduled coursework, submission of missed assignments and/or makeup exam(s).
 The final decision regarding the approval to make up any missed work will be at the discretion of the faculty member.

 The Dean of Students Office highly recommends students communicate with faculty one-on-one regarding any absences that are non-urgent to make up any missed work.
 A Dean of Students staff member will notify the student of all outcomes and maintain the confidentiality of the request.
 Students who have chronic health or mental health concerns are encouraged to register with Disability Support Services (DSS) for additional support.
 If the absence is disability related and part of your established accommodations through the DSS Office, an absence verification form is not necessary.
 However, students experiencing an emergency situation that is not part of established accommodations can request an absence verification via the Absence Verification Form.
-Any requests from students for academic accommodations or absences due to pregnancy should be directed to the Title IX Office.
+Any requests due to pregnancy, childbirth, false pregnancy, termination of pregnancy or recovery therefrom deemed medically necessary by the student’s physician should be directed to the Disability Support Services Office.

 Embry-Riddle Worldwide is committed to serving all veterans and their dependents.
 For information on the Worldwide Military & Veterans Student Services Office, including using benefits, the Veterans Administration Handbook is a valuable resource.
 We also recognize our responsibility under the mandates of Section 504 of the Rehabilitation Act of 1973 and Title III of the Americans with Disabilities Act of 1990 to ensure equal access to its programs and services for students with a documented disability.
 To learn more about the services we offer, please review the ERNIE Disability Support Services page.